- When is your next application period?

 Applications for fall 2021 admission will open on October 1, 2020 and will close at 9 p.m.
 PST on Wednesday, January 13, 2021

 - How do I apply?

 Applications are completed online through the UCSC Division of Graduate Studies.
-For information about the application process, visit the Division of Graduate Studies website.
+For information about the application process and to apply, visit the Division of Graduate Studies admissions website.
 If reapplying to the program, a new application must be submitted.